Happy-Ferret/One/PROMOTIONTEXT.md

 * A full blown level editor
 * A community page to share user created content on.
 * Lots and lots of additional achievements (possibly Desura and Steam accolades/achievements, as well).

+##Known issues

+* At times the clay.io login window may disappear, prompting the user to select this option one more time.
+  This usually happens when traffic is quite high.
+Unfortunately, I have little to no control over this.